Shimizu Kosho (1911-1999) Dorobotoke Chawan | Vintage Japanese pottery teabowl #5112

 Throughout his life, he continued to produce calligraphy and pottery artworks.
 These creations, along with his collected art pieces, were donated to Himeji City, leading to the opening of the Himeji City Shosha Art and Craft Museum in 1994, where his works are permanently displayed.
 Shimizu Kosho passed away in 1999 at the age of 88, but his works remain popular to this day.

-• Returns & Cancellations: Cancellations after payment are subject to a 20% fee.
+• Returns & Cancellations: If you wish to cancel your order after payment has been completed, a cancellation fee of twenty percent (20%) will be deducted from the refund amount.
 The cancellation fee takes into account the actual international shipping costs incurred as well as payment processing fees.
-Returns are accepted within 30 days of delivery if the item remains in its original condition.
-Return shipping is the buyer’s responsibility, except when the item is clearly different from the product photos.
+Returns are accepted within thirty (30) days of delivery if the product remains in its original condition.
+Return shipping is the buyer's responsibility.
+However, if the item is clearly different from the product photos, we will cover the cost of return shipping.
+Any claims regarding authenticity or condition must be submitted within 30 days of delivery.
+Claims made after this period shall not be accepted.
+Returns or refund requests will not be accepted once the item has been transferred, resold, or otherwise passed on to a third party.

 Read the full Terms of Service ↗